-Sgroppino…I had almost forgotten about that Venetian potion, a cross between a digestivo and dessert until a few weeks ago when we spent an afternoon with the Cheschin family of Il Colle Prosecco.
+Sgroppino…I had almost forgotten about that Venetian potion, a cross between a digestivo and dessert until last April when we spent an afternoon with the Cheschin family of Il Colle Prosecco.

 The history of a people is often reflected in their traditions around food.
 Some years ago I began researching Jewish holiday foods of Italy while preparing a class featuring a Mediterranean Seder.
 My intention was for the Seder to be something light and fresh, with historical significance while having a contemporary twist.
 Since that time, tremendous information has emerged rich in detail about the Jewish communities of the greater Mediterranean diaspora.
 My own research culminated with a course incorporating the Passover (Pesach) traditions of the Southern European and Northern African Jewish communities.

 Haroset, a symbolic part of the Seder, is essentially a fruit and nut paste representing the mortar used by the Israelites in building the Pyramids while slaves in Egypt.
 Each family has their own special Haroset recipe reflecting their origins.
 The Jews of Italy were no exception; Livorno, Milano, and Padua to name a few, all had a distinctive mix of fruits and nuts to symbolize the mortar for their Pesach table.

 The first Jewish ghetto was established in Venice in 1516 on the site of an iron foundry.
 The term ghetto is derived the Venetian dialect ghetar or gettare meaning to cast.
 Today the ghetto remains intact and in fact, is one of the most interesting sites in Venice; providing valuable historical detail about the diverse Venetian Jewish community through the ages.
 The current Jewish population of Venice is about 500 with about 30 residing in the actual ghetto.